 - I separated it into mains, sides and then snacks.
 I like to think in those three groups then try to get too complicated with things like protein, grains, and so on.
 I honestly have let go a lot about worrying about my son’s lunches–they’re still great–but recognize that a healthy, homemade dinner and a good breakfast can round out if his lunch isn’t pristine.
 My main goal: help him feel proud of his school lunch, help him like what he has so he’s not tempted to try someone else’s, and get a full, happy tummy!

 - What allergens does it avoid: most things are top-8-free. **Be sure to check labels**, as things could have changed or may differ regionally.
 I do have a few with soy, because we can do that!

-- How much info is there?
-Well, I tried to literally spell out everything I could think of that we will be putting in our lunches.
+- I tried to literally spell out everything I could think of that we will be putting in our lunches.
 You may think “why did you spell out the fruits and veggies”?
 Well, sister–I already feel like my options are limited, so I LOVE seeing a long list to jog my brain and help me see that there really are more things out there.
 When I see that long list of fruits and veggies it helps me feel better about not being able to pack goldfish, and helps me get out of the whole apple and banana rut.